-Figure 9 (a) Nanostructure with nanoparticles to realize the combination of high strength, good electrical conductivity, and enhanced thermal stability in alloys (84)
+Figure 9 Nanostructure with nanoparticles to realize the combination of high strength, good electrical conductivity, and enhanced thermal stability in Cu and Al alloys (84).
+Red arrows indecate average grain size D and nanosized particles.

-For example, in a study (84) of the AA6201 alloy widely used for electroconductors, was chosen for experimental confirmation.
-Solution treatment at 530°C for 2 h and quench.
+For example (84) AA6201, an alloy widely used for electroconductors, was chosen for experimental confirmation.
+Disks with diameters of 20 mm and thicknesses of 1.5 mm were solution heat treated at 530°C for 2 h and water quenched.
 Then HPT was used for SPD processing of the disks.
-A strong decomposition of the supersaturated solid solution, confirmed by a significant decrease in the lattice parameter of the Al matrix revealed by the X-ray .
-A good of the obtained X-ray results with recent 3D APT was revealed (104).
-Dynamic aging leads to a near-complete purification of the matrix from the solute atoms and formation of spherical nanoprecipitates with the size of 10 to 30 nm.
-The strength and electrical conductivity calculations based on the obtained structural data are in good agreement with the experimental values (104)
+A strong decomposition of the supersaturated solid solution, confirmed by a significant decrease in the lattice parameter of the Al matrix, was revealed by X-ray diffraction.
+A good match of the X-ray results with recent 3D APT was revealed (104).
+Dynamic aging leads to a near-complete purification of the matrix from the solute atoms and formation of 10 to 30 nm spherical nanoprecipitates.
+The strength and electrical conductivity calculations based on the obtained structural data are in good agreement with the experimental values (104).

 4.3.
 Metallic biomaterials with superior strength and functionality